 You may associate asthma with wheezing, but did you know coughing is a common sign of asthma?
 In these cases, cough medicine won’t make your cough go away.
 At Allergy, Asthma & Immunology of the Rockies, P.C., the caring and dedicated team specializes in asthma and allergy-related conditions like coughs.
-Find out how they can help you by calling today or booking a consultation online with their practice in Avon, Basalt, Eagle, Aspen, Frisco, and Glenwood Springs, Colorado.
+Find out how they can help you by calling today or booking a consultation online with their practice in Avon, Basalt, Aspen, Frisco, and Glenwood Springs, Colorado.

 Are you coughing often, especially at night?
 That may be a sign of asthma, a common, chronic condition affecting the airways in your lungs.

 When you have asthma, your airways become inflamed, swollen, and tight.
 Your lungs may become more susceptible to irritants or allergens, such as cold air, smoke, exercise, pet dander, pollen, or strong scents.
 Coughing is how your body tries to expel the allergen or irritant from your airway.

 This type of asthma is known as cough-variant asthma.
 If you have this form of asthma, treating it with over-the-counter cough medicine generally will not give you the relief you want.
 It’s best to rely on a specialist at Allergy, Asthma & Immunology of the Rockies for diagnosis and treatment.

 You have a greater chance of getting this type of asthma if you already have classic asthma.
 Here are other risk factors:

 You’re also at higher risk if you spent time around environmental irritants, such as fumes or chemicals.

 Coughing related to asthma can happen when you least expect it.
 While it often happens at night, it can be provoked by something as seemingly harmless as laughing.